pie-framework/pie-elements/packages/select-text/docs/config-schema.json.md

 Indicates if the plugin is disabled or not

+### `customPlugins` (array)

+An array of objects that determine custom plugins.
+A custom plugin is an object which determines how the button will look like (icon) and the event name that will be triggered when button gets pressed (event).
+Example can be found at https://github.com/pie-framework/pie-lib/blob/develop/packages/demo/pages/editable-html.js#L425.

+The object is an array with all elements of the type `object`.

+The array object has the following properties:

+#### `event` (string, required)

+The name of the custom event.
+It needs to be valid (only letters, numbers and "_" can be used).
+PIE will emit the event prefixed with "PIE-".
+Eg: event = 'client_custom_event_A' => the emitted event will be "PIE-client_custom_event_A"

+#### `iconAlt` (string, required)

+The alt for the custom button icon

+#### `iconType` (string, required)

+The icon type.
+Currently, only "SVG" is supported.

+#### `icon` (string, required)

+The icon string.
+Currently, only "SVG" is supported, so it needs to be a valid svg.

 ## `required` (boolean)

 Indicates if the item is required and the value cannot be empty